Three-body model of $^{6}$He with non-local halo effective field theory potentials: Introduction

 The constructed EFT non-local $\alpha-n$ potential binds a bound state in the $S$-wave that simulates a forbidden state.
 As this state gives spurious eigenvalues in the three-body Hamiltonian, we must remove it.
 In this paper, we address the elimination of forbidden states in cluster EFT potentials by extending the projection technique given in Ref.\ \cite{KP78} to non-local potentials.

 The paper is organized as follows.
 In sec. \ref{sec_3B}, we describe the three-body model with non-local potentials in hyperspherical coordinates.
-Section \ref{sec_2BEFT} summarizes the derivation of the two-body potentials.
+Section \ref{sec_2BEFT} summarizes the derivation of the two-body potentials and we describe how to remove the forbidden states.
 In Sec. \ref{sec_E1}, we describe the calculation of the dipole strength distribution.
 Section \ref{sec_6he} shows the application to $^6$He.
 Concluding remarks are given in Sec. \ref{sec_conclu}.